-Our audit work included, but was not restricted to:

-- assessing management's processes and assumptions for the calculation of the estimate, the instructions issued to valuation experts and the scope of their work; - evaluating the competence, capabilities and objectivity of the Council's management experts; - writing to the valuers to confirm the basis on which the valuation was carried out to ensure that the requirements of the CIPFA code are met - challenging the information and assumptions used by the valuer to assess completeness and consistency with our understanding; - testing revaluations and ensuring they are input correctly into the Council's asset register and accounted for correctly - discussing with the valuer the basis on which the valuation was carried out, including challenging the key assumptions used; and - evaluating the assumptions made by management for those assets not revalued during the year and how management has satisfied themselves that these are not materially different to current value at year end.
+Risks identified in our Audit Plan Commentary Valuation of land and buildings Auditor commentary The Authority revalue its land and buildings on a rolling Our audit work included, but was not restricted to: five-yearly basis, and investment properties every year.
+This valuation represents a significant estimate by assessing management's processes and assumptions for the calculation of the estimate, the instructions issued to valuation experts and the scope of their work; management in the financial statements due to the size • evaluating the competence, capabilities and objectivity of the Council's management experts; of the numbers involved and the sensitivity of this estimate to changes in key assumptions. writing to the valuers to confirm the basis on which the valuation was carried out to ensure that the requirements of the CIPFA code are met Additionally, management will need to ensure the carrying value in the Authority financial statements is not materially different from the current value or the fair challenging the information and assumptions used by the valuer to assess completeness and consistency with our understanding; value (for surplus assets) at the financial statements • testing revaluations and ensuring they are input correctly into the Council's asset register and accounted for correctly date, where a rolling programme is used.
+We therefore identified valuation of land and buildings, discussing with the valuer the basis on which the valuation was carried out, including challenging the key assumptions used; and particularly revaluations and impairments, as a significant risk, which was one of the most significant assessed risks of material misstatement. evaluating the assumptions made by management for those assets not revalued during the year and how management has satisfied themselves that these are not materially different to current value at year end.
 The Council's accounting policy on land and buildings PPE valuations is shown in note 33 to the financial statements and related disclosures are included in note 17.